NHSDigital/nhs-notify-web-cms/docs/pages/about/mesh.md

 - does not need advanced features offered by NHS Notify API

 <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify-mesh" target="_blank">Read our MESH documentation (opens in a new tab)</a>.

-Check if MESH is right for you by contacting our engagement team at <england.nhsnotify@nhs.net>.